Developer Products

 • To be sold externally, your developer products must have a thumbnail.

-• You should not sell the following outside your experience:
+• You should not sell the following outside your game:

 • Paid random items